 Elio Dell'Unto is working in the film industry from over 30 years and he is working with Bruno Pischiutta since 1991.
 He traveled extensively to countries such as Canada, the USA, Japan, Ghana, Romania, Italy and Greece.
 Dell'Unto served as the President of the Jury of Global Nonviolent Film Festival in 2016.
-He attended the Hong Kong Film Market and the One World Film Festival & Market in Montreal.
+He attended the Hong Kong Film Market and the Montreal World Film Festival.

 Elio Dell'Unto has worked on many film sets as Production Manager, Assistant Producer and Assistant Director.
 Today, he is a producer for Global Film Studio's films and he is a Member of the Board of Directors.